Health Care Exchange (Marketplace) for Small Business

-When it comes to health care reform and dental coverage, we’re experienced, knowledgeable and proactive — and committed to providing great dental coverage for small businesses at affordable rates.
+When it comes to the Health Care Exchange (Marketplace) and dental coverage, we’re experienced, knowledgeable and proactive — and committed to providing great dental coverage for small businesses at affordable rates.

 We have dental plans that meet and complement the Affordable Care Act’s1 (ACA) required essential health benefits (EHBs) for pediatric dental care.

 We can help you make confident and responsible decisions and maximize your dental coverage budget, whether you want to:

 In 2015, the definition of a small business was defined as an organization that employed up to 50 employees.
 Starting in 2016, some states will change their definition of small business to include those that employ up to 100 employees.
 Some things for you to consider: